Liza, A-level student

 There are three things that make me happy.
 Firstly, dancing.
 I spend 5 or 6 days a week dancing.
 It’s my passion and gives me energy.
 I write poetry, which I know isn’t a cool thing to say.
 I published a small book of poems last year; a mix of English and Russian poems.
 It’s my hobby, and only a few of my friends, who also write and perform poems, know about it.
 I met them through this school.
 Finally, I enjoy photography and want to develop my skills in this – I find visual art to be very important.

-Next year, Lisa intends to stick to humanities subjects, opting to study Business, History and English Literature, with the hope of applying to university in either the Netherlands or the United Kingdom.
+This year, Liza decided to stick to humanities subjects, opting to study Economics, Business, History and English Literature, with the hope of applying to university in either the Netherlands or the United Kingdom.

-I’ve had pretty good results in Business.
-I’m more of an artistic or linguistic person, but I know that it’s a useful subject.
-I want to study History, as I’ve always enjoyed it and think I did well in the exam.
-I’m also thinking of taking English Literature.
-I have already found some relevant resources and materials on the internet, which I have found interesting.
+I’m more of an artistic or linguistic person, but I know that Business is a useful subject.
+I wanted to study History, as I’ve always enjoyed it.
+I also decided to take English Literature, as I found some relevant resources and materials on the internet, which I found interesting.
 I’ve read a few dystopian novels – a Brave New World, The Handmaid’s Tale, 1984.